Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Conclusion

-\begin{question} In Section~\ref{SS:vacuous} I pointed out the incompatibilities between methods that satisfy the likelihood principle and those that are valid and efficient.
+\begin{question} In Section~\ref{SS:vacuous}, I pointed out the incompatibilities between methods that satisfy the likelihood principle and those that are valid and efficient.
 As I briefly argued there, if I know what stopping rule was used when the data were collected, my choice of statistical framework shouldn't prevent me from using that information if it can improve the efficiency of my inferences.
 But these considerations raise an interesting question: if I really don't know what stopping rule was used, then I'd require that my inference be valid across all those data-generating distributions that lead to the same observed likelihood function, so how can I achieve this?
 Not knowing the stopping rule boils down to imprecision in the model formulation and, therefore, a natural way to approach this would be to consider an imprecise model in the sense of Section~\ref{S:imprecise}.
-This is promising, though speculative, so I'll follow up on it later. \end{question}

-\begin{question} Computation of the proposed IM simplifies is when the relative likelihood is a pivot.
-This is a kind of ``best of both worlds'' scenario---we can simultaneously enjoy the statistical benefits of working with likelihood and the computational savings of a pivot.
-For complex problems, like the non- or semi-parametric examples described in Section~\ref{S:semi}, often the relative likelihood won't be a pivot, so computation can be a challenge.
-As a remedy, how could one replace relative likelihood by some other (approximate) pivot, preferably one that retains some of the statistical efficiency of the relative likelihood?
-The split-likelihood ratio approximation described above is one such strategy, but there must be others.
-This is very much in line with the IM-based solutions put forward recently in \citet{imconformal.supervised, cella.martin.imrisk} so I'm optimistic that the ideas in this paper can provide some unification. \end{question}
+A first attempt along this line is presented in \citet{martin.basu}. \end{question}